-You have almost created a record of sorts working only with debutante directors.
+You have almost created a record of sorts working only

 It just happened.
 Out of the six debutante directors I worked with, two of them were my friends, Shivam and Navdeep, whom I knew from before.
 Others I met essentially with regards to work.
 I read their scripts and worked with them because I liked their scripts.
 And I think all of them had written their own scripts.
 So, even though they didn't have any earlier work of theirs to show me, I gave them the benefit of doubt. ?